code-423n4/2022-06-nested/contracts/libraries/CurveHelpers/README.md

 # Curve pools

-Due to the number of Curve pool types, we had to choose which ones to support in the YearnCurveVaultOperator and StakeDaoCurveStrategyOperator.
+Due to the number of Curve pool types, we had to choose which ones to support in the YearnCurveVaultOperator and StakeDaoCurveStrategyOperator (removed from scope).

 There is 12 Curve pool types: